sallywang147/attackDB/nomadattack/README.md

 **What's the fix of the bug?**

+Our contrived.sol has comments regarding the buggy line and why thaat's a bug

 Here's the attack flow (multiple function invocations):

 1. `process()` function: a message sender can send tokens to a receiver contract with trusted/verified message.
 The exploiter